WINIFRED Caldwell has loved Scottish country dancing since she was first taught the steps as a Glasgow schoolgirl more than 80 years ago.

 For the past three decades, she has passed that passion on to appreciative students at St Stephen’s Uniting Church Hall in Applecross.

-Now 91, Mrs Caldwell has decided to hang up the teaching boots – but not her dancing shoes.
+Now 91, Mrs Chandler has decided to hang up the teaching boots – but not her dancing shoes.

 “I’ve loved teaching because it encourages people to exercise and enjoy dancing,” she said.